michaelreinhard/mlrefined/README.md

 ## Chapter 2 demos on gradient descent and Newton's method

-A video tutorial illustrating how gradient descent works via use of the demo code (convex_grad_surrogate and nonconvex_grad_surrogate) - these illustrate the basic concepts underlying gradient descent applied to minimizing both convex and nonconvex functions.
+Below is a video tutorial illustrating how gradient descent works via use of the demo code (convex_grad_surrogate and nonconvex_grad_surrogate, which you may find here) - these illustrate the basic concepts underlying gradient descent applied to minimizing both convex and nonconvex functions.
 Some principles from the chapter are briefly described before jumping into the code.

 [![Demo Doccou alpha](https://j.gifs.com/o2AJjA.gif)](https://youtu.be/yy1otucCYVM)